QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/_knowledge/index.md

 <div class="row row-cols-md-2"><div>

-The blue team is specialised in defense which involves protecting the systems, proactively and not.
+The blue team is specialized in defense, which involves protecting the systems, whether proactively or not.

 * 🛡️ Secure the system/business activities <small>(and document them)</small>
 * 🔎 Monitor logs <small>(traffic, user activity...)</small>